indigoxela/tinymcebackport/README.md

 ![Screenshot of a node form with the editor](https://raw.githubusercontent.com/indigoxela/tinymcebackport/7.x-1.x/screenshot-tinymce-drupal7.png)

-## Solving the Drupal 7 editor dilemma
+## Solving the Drupal 7 rich text editor dilemma

 Since the CKEditor 4 module has been deprecated in Drupal, the only way to get an up to date editor with Drupal 7 would be CKEditor 4 LTS - which has a